LEARNAcademy/syllabus/react/functional-props.md

 - Managing the internal state of a component with state and communicating state between components with props

 ## Learning Objectives
-- Understanding how a component passes information from state to another component as props
+- Understanding how a component passes data and behavior to another component as props
+- Understanding the relationship between components with respect to the flow of information

 ## Vocabulary
 - state